 Why we’re making a change

-Ring-fencing of essential retail banking services is one of the reforms brought in by the UK government, aiming to strengthen the financial system following the financial crisis that began in 2008.
+Ring-fencing of day to day banking services is one of the reforms brought in by the UK government, aiming to strengthen the financial system following the financial crisis that began in 2008.

-Barclays will satisfy this requirement by setting up a new ring-fenced bank, subject to approval, in the first half of 2018, which will be separate from Barclays Bank PLC.
+Barclays will satisfy this requirement by setting up a new ring-fenced bank, subject to approval, in April 2018, which will be separate from Barclays Bank PLC.
 The two entities will operate alongside, but independently from, one another as part of the Barclays Group under the listed entity, Barclays PLC.

 How does this affect me?

 Most customers and clients will continue to have access to the same products and services they have now, and will be able to keep banking the way they’re used to– online, using our Barclays Mobile Banking app, over the phone and in-branch.

 How the change will happen

 You do not need to take any action for the change to take place.